The IB at Vanguard

 For assistance or questions, please contact the IB Office at (352) 671-4908.

-The education of the “whole person” takes on a special significance as we enter the twenty-first century when knowledge continues to expand dramatically; when advanced technologies and global economies have tied together vastly different cultures; when the world is bound too closely for provincial ideologies to guide political thought; when to exist in a world community requires appreciation and understanding of cultural diversity; and when cooperation alone will solve global problems.
+The education of the “whole person” takes on a special significance as we navigate through the twenty-first century when knowledge continues to expand dramatically; when advanced technologies and global economies have tied together vastly different cultures; when the world is bound too closely for provincial ideologies to guide political thought; when to exist in a world community requires appreciation and understanding of cultural diversity; and when cooperation alone will solve global problems.
 It is essential, therefore, that academic training provide students with the values and opportunities that will enable them to succeed in a competitive modern world.

-All IB diploma candidates are required to engage in the study of languages, sciences, mathematics, and social studies in the final two years of the secondary schooling.
-The high standards implicit in the IB examinations assume high levels of achievement and preparation during the Vanguard's pre-diploma in 9th and 10th grade.
+All IB diploma candidates are required to engage in the study of languages, sciences, mathematics, and social studies in the final two years of secondary schooling.
+The high standards implicit in the IB examinations assume high levels of achievement and preparation during Vanguard's Pre-Diploma coursework in 9th and 10th grade.
 This program is a deliberate compromise between the preference for specialization in some countries and the emphasis on breadth often preferred in others.
 The intent is that students should learn HOW to learn, HOW to analyze, HOW to reach considered conclusions about people, their languages and literature, their ways in society and the scientific forces of the environment.

 Students are often accorded advanced standing and college credit based on the IB work.
 For example, Florida universities award up to 45 credit hours for the IB Diploma.
 Credits earned through credit-by-exam exceeding 45 credit hours may be transferred at the discretion of the receiving institution.